-log commands
+[no] log commands

 This command enables the logging of all commands typed by a user to all enabled log destinations.
 The note that logging includes full command lines, including passwords.
-Once set, command logging can only be turned off by restarting the daemon.
+If the daemon startup option -command-log-always is used to start the daemon then this command is turned on by default and cannot be turned off and the [no] form of the command is dissallowed.